As a child, there was a popular counting rhyme:

 In 2024, the pinnacle of the Global Champions Arabians Tour was the World Arabian Horse Championships in Paris, France.
 Among the other participants were the stars of the 2024 GCAT, including the snow-white mare AJ Kayya of the Ajman Stud, UAE and the silver-white stallion D Seraj of the Dubai Stud, UAE.

 In 2025, the World Arabian Horse Championships will be held in Doha, Qatar.
-This time, only those Arabian horses that have participated in the 2025 GCAT (GCAT Middle East & Europe and GCAT Americas) and have won gold, silver, and bronze titles at least once will be eligible to compete in this major global competition.
+This time, only those Arabian horses that have participated in the 2025 GCAT (the GCAT Europe and Middle East and the GCAT Americas) and have won gold, silver, and bronze titles at least once will be eligible to compete in this major global competition.

 GETTING TO THE POINT